Weight Loss Bypass Surgery Options at ALO Bariatrics

 Gastric bypass surgery restricts food intake by creating a small pouch at the top of the stomach.
 The pouch is then connected to a section of the small intestine, allowing food to bypass the lower stomach and the first two parts of the small intestine.
 Although this should be viewed as a permanent procedure, the gastric bypass may be reversed.

-Are you a candidate for gastric bypass surgery?
+Are you a candidate for weight loss stomach bypass surgery ?

-Patients with a BMI over 35 or a BMI over 30 with Metabolic Syndrome (Hypertension, diabetes, Dyslipidemia) are good candidates for gastric bypass.
+Patients with a BMI over 35 or a BMI over 30 with Metabolic Syndrome (Hypertension, diabetes, Dyslipidemia) are good candidates for stomach bypass surgery.
 This procedure is not recommended for patients with a strong family history of gastric cancer.

 Weight Loss Revision Surgery